MaciejGawel/strangler/monolith.md

 In this module, you will build a Docker image for the monolith application and run it using Docker Compose.
-This sample application is written in Java with the use of [Spring framework][1].
+This sample application is written in Java with the use of the [Spring framework][1].
 The following diagram presents the application architecture.

 <center><img src="images/architecture.svg" /></center>